Flood Warning issued for Bristol by NWS - News Break

 Flood Warning issued for Bristol by NWS

-Effective: 2021-07-09 20:08:00 EDT Expires: 2021-07-09 23:15:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
-Continue to heed any road closures.
-Keep children away from storm drains, culverts, and streams.
-Target Area: Bristol The National Weather Service in Norton has issued a * Flood Warning for Urban area and small stream in Northeastern Windham County in northern Connecticut Southeastern Worcester County in central Massachusetts Western Norfolk County in eastern Massachusetts South Central Middlesex County in northeastern Massachusetts West Central Bristol County in southeastern Massachusetts Northwestern Bristol County in Rhode Island Kent County in Rhode Island Providence County in Rhode Island Northern Washington County in Rhode Island * Until 900 PM EDT. * At 341 PM EDT, gauge reports indicated that Tropical Storm Elsa produced a widespread 1.5 to 4 inches in the Warning area.
-Doppler radar indicated that the rainfall from Elsa has moved northeast and out of the area.
-However, this rainfall is draining into area streams and small rivers, resulting in signficant rises.
-In addition, in some areas significant poor urban and poor drainage flooding remained. * Pockets of minor stream flooding are expected into this evening within the warning area.
-Lingering poor drainage flooding, while not expected to worsen, could take several more hours to drain. * Some locations that will experience flooding include Worcester, Providence, Warwick, Cranston, Pawtucket, Framingham, East Providence, Woonsocket, Marlborough, Shrewsbury, Coventry, Cumberland, Natick, North Providence, Franklin, West Warwick, Needham, Johnston, North Attleborough and Milford.alerts.weather.gov
+Effective: 2021-07-09 11:08:00 EDT Expires: 2021-07-09 16:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Please continue to heed any road closures.
+Keep children away from storm drains, culverts, creeks and streams.
+Water levels can rise rapidly and sweep children away.
+Target Area: Bristol The National Weather Service in Norton has issued a * Flood Warning for Urban area and small stream in Norfolk County in eastern Massachusetts Suffolk County in eastern Massachusetts Essex County in northeastern Massachusetts Northeastern Middlesex County in northeastern Massachusetts Northwestern Bristol County in southeastern Massachusetts Northern Plymouth County in southeastern Massachusetts * Until 900 PM EDT. * At 324 PM EDT, gauge reports indicated that Tropical Storm Elsa produced a widespread 2 to 4 inches of rainfall across much of eastern Massachusetts.
+Doppler radar indicated that the rainfall is moving northeast and out of the area.
+However, this rainfall is draining into area streams and small rivers, resulting in signficant rises. * Pockets of minor stream flooding are expected into this evening within the warning area.
+Lingering poor drainage flooding is expected to gradually recede over the next few hours.alerts.weather.gov

 Comments / 0